-Likewise, if your organization has a membership intake program that includes a period of education (often referred to as "pledging") then your organization must submit a new member education packet to the Office of Fraternity & Sorority Life.
+Likewise, if your organization has a membership intake program that includes a period of education (often referred to as "pledging") then your organization must submit a new member education packet to the Center for Fraternal Values and Leadership.
 Currently, that process includes the student leader overseeing new member education to fill out a Qualtrics Survey that collects relevant information.
 Please see our website under "Chapter Officer Resources" for more information.